 “Vitamin D supplementation is a simple and safe strategy to ensure vitamin D sufficiency,” Wolf says.
 “Our findings suggest that promoting adequate vitamin D status in young, otherwise healthy adults may improve nitric oxide availability and blood vessel function, and thereby serve as a prophylactic to reduce risk of future development of hypertension or cardiovascular disease.”

 In my case, when I was diagnosed with vitamin D deficiency, I was living in an area that got low levels of sunlight during much of the year.
-So even if I wanted to try to get more vitamin D from the sun, there weren’t many opportunities.
-Thus, my doctor prescribed a vitamin D supplement, which restored my levels to normal pretty quickly.
+So even if I wanted to try to get more vitamin D from the sun, there weren’t many opportunities to do so.
+Thus, my doctor prescribed a high-dose vitamin D supplement, which restored my levels to normal pretty quickly.

 Editor’s note: There are perfectly safe and natural ways to decrease your risk of blood clots including the 25-cent vitamin, the nutrient that acts as a natural blood thinner and the powerful herb that helps clear plaque.
 To discover these and other secrets of long-lived hearts, click here for Hushed Up Natural Heart Cures and Common Misconceptions of Popular Heart Treatments!